altanner/graphical-data-apps/site-build/content/posts/04charts.md

 ---

 {{< admonition type="tip" title="Plots, graphs or charts?" open=false >}}
 The words **plot**, **chart** and **graph** are used interchangeably, but I will stick with **chart** in this course.
 The reason I prefer this term is because it feels more general: for example we could be making a map, and the word "graph" would not make sense.
-Also, the word "plot" is kind of reserved for some things in Python, and is in use by many graphic libraries.
+Also, the word "plot" is kind of reserved for some things in Python, and is in use by some graphics libraries.

 *As always, beware what you name your files!
-For example, if you name a file something reasonable like `plotly.py`, it will conflict with instructions such as `import plotly`!*
+For example, if you name a file something like `plotly.py`, it will conflict with instructions such as `import plotly`!*
 {{< /admonition >}}

 At the end of the last section we had a data app with a layout ready for more components.
 In this section, we will be bringing data into the app, and creating our first visualisation.